 Equipping a Network of Health Facilities

 In addition to building and renovating medical facilities, USFC sends medical equipment and supplies within our network to guarantee that they all comply with international norms.
 This ensures that medical teams are able to operate successfully in their home countries.
+In 2019 alone, we:

-- Carried out 177 medical expeditions.
+- Carried out 120 medical expeditions.

-- Purchased nearly $1.5 million worth of medical supplies purchased.
+- Purchased nearly $933,000 worth of medical supplies.

 Establishing Crisis Clinics

+Sometimes the places that need medical care the most emerge quickly because of disasters or conflict.
+In these cases, the timeline and shifting geography of crisis do not allow for building lasting, permanent structures.
 USFC sets up ad hoc facilities for emergency response, including support in Haiti, Indonesia, Iraqi Kurdistan, Jordan, Libya, Sri Lanka, in Syrian refugee camps.
 These rapid response facilities have medical equipment, consumables and humanitarian aid that is distributed to vulnerable children and other civilians.
 Beyond this, USCF delivers essential medical care through surgical missions, out of country transports, and increased measures to improve intensive care admission in current facilities.